Italy–San Marino relations: During the Cold War

 After the return of democracy to Italy and San Marino in 1945, the San Marino Communist Party won the elections together with the San Marino Socialist Party and countries like the United States and Italy, alarmed by the only Western country under Communist and Socialist leadership, sought to finance the opposition forces that led to the Rovereta events that took place on the border between Italy and San Marino.

-In 1951, the Italian interior minister Mario Scelba had imposed a police blockade in San Marino to force the republic of Titano to close the newly opened casino.
+In 1951, the Italian interior minister Mario Scelba had imposed a police blockade in San Marino to force it to close the newly opened casino.
 The blockade lasted two years.
 The tension ended with the stipulation of the agreements of 1953, with which San Marino renounced both the gambling house and the system of a radio or television broadcaster.

 In September 1958 the anti-communist opposition of San Marino, after having resigned en masse to avoid the election of the regent captains and the financial support of Italy and the United States, withdrew in Rovereta in a disused industrial plant bordering on three sides by 'Italy forming a provisional government formed by an executive committee, Immediately afterwards Italy surrounded the plant with the carabinieri and at the same time recognized the executive committee as a legitimate San Marino government, even if in the meantime arms arrived from Italy to all the forces in opposition.

 On 11 October the captains regent recognized the provisional government of Rovereta as the only legitimate government of San Marino was the one recognized by Italy and immediately afterwards the executive committee moved to San Marino City.

 Furthermore, the same day the Voluntary Militia Corps was dissolved, fearing the armed intervention of the Provisional Government supported by Italian soldiers towards the Public Palace.

 Since then, San Marino was led until the end of the Cold War by anti-communist forces with a foreign policy close to Italy and the United States which led to the construction of the Rimini-San Marino highway; the works began on 10 August 1959, and it was inaugurated in the presence of the President of the Italian Republic Giuseppe Saragat on 25 November 1965, who met the Captains Regent Alvaro Casali and Pietro Reffi at the Palazzo Pubblico.

 Furthermore, from 1962 to 1984, 30 carabinieri were sent, then reduced to 21 to set up an investigative and judicial police unit.

 On 20 October 1984, the President of the Republic Sandro Pertini met the newly elected Captains Regent Marino Bollini and Giuseppe Amici.